Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Extensions of the differential operator on each half-fibre

 \begin{lemma} Let $\alpha\in(0,1)$ and $ k\in\mathbb{Z} \!\setminus\! \{0\}$. \begin{itemize} \item[(i)] For each $a\in(-\frac{1-\alpha}{2},2\alpha]$, $R_{G_{\alpha,k}}^{(a)}$ can be realised as an everywhere defined, bounded operator on $L^2(\mathbb{R}^+, \ud x)$, which is also self-adjoint if $a=0$. \item[(ii)] When $a=2\alpha$, the operator $R_{G_{\alpha,k}}^{(2\alpha)}$ is bounded uniformly in $k$. \end{itemize} \end{lemma}

 \begin{remark} For the purposes of the present Section, the thesis of Lemma \ref{lem:RGbddsa} (and therefore its proof) is overabundant, in that we do not need here the \emph{uniformity} in $k$ of the norm of $R_{G_{\alpha,k}}^{(2\alpha)}$.
-Instead, this information will be crucial in Subsect.~\ref{sec:control-of-tildephi}. \end{remark}
+Instead, this information will be crucial in Subsect.~\ref{sec:control-of-tildephi}.
+In fact, it is to prove the boundedness claim (i) in a form that implies the $k$-uniformity of claim (ii) that we have to go through a somewhat lengthy proof. \end{remark}

 For the proof of Lemma \ref{lem:RGbddsa} it is convenient to re-write, by means of \eqref{eq:Phi_and_F_explicit} and \eqref{eq:value_of_W}, for any $ k\in\mathbb{Z} \!\setminus\! \{0\}$,

 It is also convenient to use the bound